Comfort in a Bowl: Costa Rican Olla de Carne

 About The Cooking Process

-There are several theories about adding the different types of vegetables to the soup, dependent on the amount of time it takes to get them soft.
+There are several theories about adding the different types of vegetables to the soup, depending on the amount of time it takes to get them soft.

-I also cook the beef and its broth separately from the vegetables and their broth and then combine them together to serve.
+I also cook the beef and its broth separately from the vegetables and their broth, and then combine them to serve.
 I think this gives the broth an incredible and unique flavor, but it is definitely not the most “traditional” preparation of the dish.

-Finally, the salt sold in Costa Rica is sea salt, which is a slightly “saltier” flavor.
+Finally, the salt sold in Costa Rica is sea salt, which has a slightly saltier flavor.
 I make sure to use sea salt for the recipe because I think it tastes much better.

 More Costa Rican Soup Recipes: